florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_file.rst

       number_of_outputs: # Number of outputs to connect
     position:  # Installation position

-For the DC splitter and the planetary gear component, the working logic of allowed connection options are explained with this diagram :cite:`lutz:2025`.
+Additionally, for DC splitter and planetary gear component, a working logic must be defined.
+The two modes are explained in the following diagram from :cite:`lutz:2025`.

 .. image:: ../../../img/splitter.svg
     :width: 800